-Celebrating the holidays wouldn’t be the same without involving our furry friends, but did you know that the holidays are one of the most dangerous times of the year for our four-legged companions?
+Celebrating the holidays wouldn’t be the same without involving our furry friends, but did you know that the holidays are one of our four-legged companions’ most dangerous times of the year?
 House guests, decorations, and rich foods can provide potential hazards for your family pet.
-Dr. Jessica Vogelsang, small animal veterinarian and founder of Pawcurious.com, shares the following expert tips for keeping your pet safe during the holidays.
-Feel free to share them with your readers and let us know if you have any questions or requests for more information.
+Dr. Jessica Vogelsang, small animal veterinarian and founder of Pawcurious.com, shares expert tips for keeping your pet safe during the holidays.
+Feel free to share them with your readers, and let us know if you have any questions or requests for more information.

-· Consider a GPS product like Tagg – The Pet Tracker to calm your fears.
-Tagg attaches to your pet’s collar and will send you an alert if your pet does slip out, and then allows you to track your pet’s location in real time so you can pick him up and bring him home!
+The Pet Tracker to calm your fears.
+Tagg attaches to your pet’s collar and will send you an alert if your pet does slip out, allowing you to track your pet’s location in real time so you can pick him up and bring him home!

-· Candles are a fire and burn risk, of course.
-Many owners turn to scented potpourri, thinking it is a safer option, but it is extremely caustic when ingested and can cause esophageal ulcers.
+Candles are a fire and burn risk, of course.
+Many owners turn to scented potpourri, thinking it is a safer option, but it is highly caustic when ingested and can cause esophageal ulcers.

-· Cats love ribbons, string and tinsel.
-But when ingested, they can lead to a painful condition called “string foreign body” and can actually perforate the intestine.
+Cats love ribbons, string, and tinsel.
+But when ingested, they can lead to a painful condition called “string foreign body” and can perforate the intestine.

 5. Keep an eye on the holiday treats